avaframe/AvaFrame/docs/moduleCom1DFAOrig.rst

-com1DFAOrigin: Original DFA-Kernel
+com1DFAOrig: Original DFA-Kernel
 ===================================

-This module is a simulation tool for dense flow (snow) avalanches (DFA).
+:py:mod:`com1DFAOrig` is a simulation tool for dense flow (snow) avalanches (DFA).
 It is based on the samos-AT (Snow Avalanche Modeling and  Simulation- Advanced Technologies) developed by the Austrian government in cooperation with the company AVL List GmbH in Graz.
 The calculation of the DFA is based on the depth integrated governing equations and